gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 as the earlier Oakeshott would say, an ideological way of looking at reality."
 (347)

-No: an ideology is an abstraction that has forgotten it is an abstraction and instead takes itself to be concrete reality, so that one attempts to find theoretical solutions to problems requiring phronesis.
+No: an ideology is an abstraction that has forgotten it is an abstraction and instead takes itself to be concrete reality, so that one attempts to find theoretical solutions to problems requiring phronesis or techne.

 Elizabeth Corey

+"This is what Oakeshott describes as the 'politics of skepticism' and 'civil association'" (156).

+This remark clearly posits the 'politics of skepticism' and 'civil association' as two names for the same thing.
+But if that is so, then the 'politics of faith' and 'enterprise association' must also be identical.
+But they clearly aren't: not everyone opening a corner deli "posits a uniform condition of mundane perfection" (Corey, 172).

 ## Going Fishing